 The Economics and Psychology master program is a joint initiative of the University Paris 1 Panthéon-Sorbonne and the University Paris Descartes.
 Research-oriented training in the master is supported by the Paris School of Economics.

 It combines teaching at the graduate level to economics and psychology students in the fields of economic psychology and behavioral economics.
 Please refer to the corresponding categories for detailled information about the overall curriculum, as well as the those for the M1 and the M2 years.
-A compact presentation of the master is available from the universities' open days.

 A few questions and answers about the master:

 A1. from a 1918 Journal of Political Economy paper (our italics): "The only way in which the economist can keep his studies from duplicating the psychologist's work is by taking his psychology from those who have specialized in that field.
 To rely on the mere fact of choice, regardless of the kind of motives behind it, might seem to take economics out of all dependence on psychology, but it does not really do so, save at the cost of becoming utterly meaningless.
 The economist may attempt to ignore psychology, but it is a sheer impossibility for him to ignore human nature, for his science is a science of human behavior.
 Any conception of human nature that he may adopt is a matter of psychology, and any conception of human behavior that he may adopt involves psychological assumptions, whether these be explicit or no. If the economist borrows his conception of man from the psychologist, his constructive work may have some chance of remaining purely economic in character.
 But if he does not he will not thereby avoid psychology.
 Rather he will force himself to make his own, and it will be bad psychology."
 Clark (1918, p.4, http://www.jstor.org/stable/1820785).